nnddzz/simple-rps-game/README.md

 # simple-rps-game
-Simple Rock, Paper and Scissors Game
+Simple Rock, Paper and Scissors game made for assignment in odin project course.